scmmmh/experiment-support-system/docs/user/get_data.rst

 	   - Note that a list, entitled **Export Settings** is the main part of the above mentioned screen.

-	   - As the one-line instructions advise, below the list' title, you can select which questions to export and, where applicable, what data attribute to use to identify the original data-item.
+	   - As the one-line instructions advise, below the list's title, you can select which questions to export and, where applicable, what data attribute to use to identify the original data-item.

 	   - You can do this by ticking/unticking the boxes that appear next to the title of each question on the provided list.